iamfreelight/RealtimeMicSpectrum/README.md

     git clone https://github.com/shinklej/RealtimeMicSpectrum.git
     ```

-2. Open your Unity project and navigate to the `MicSpectrum1` script.
+2. Open your Unity project and navigate to the `RealtimeMicSpectrum` script.

-3. Attach the `MicSpectrum1` script to a GameObject in your scene.
+3. Attach the `RealtimeMicSpectrum` script to a GameObject in your scene.

 ### Usage